Geeveston

 Geeveston is on the Huon Highway, and is the gateway to the Hartz Mountains National Park.
-It is the centre of Tasmania's apple and fruit-growing industry, and has also been highly reliant on the timber industry since the late 19th century.
-A pulp mill was opened in the town in 1962, and was Geeveston's largest employer until the plant closed in 1982, devastating the area economically.
-The Forest & Heritage Centre, a tourist centre which details the history of the timber industry in the area, is located in Geeveston.
-From 2016-2021, the town hosted the filming of the comedy series Rosehaven.
+It has a large apple and fruit-growing industry, and has also been highly reliant on the timber industry since the late 19th century.
+A pulp mill was opened in the town in 1962, and was Geeveston's largest employer until the plant closed in 1982.
+The Geeveston Town Hall Visitor Centre is a tourist and information centre which details the local area and tourist destinations in southern Tasmania, is located in Geeveston.
+From 2016–2021, the town hosted the filming of the comedy series Rosehaven.

 History

 Geeves-Town Post Office opened on 1 June 1876 and was renamed Geeveston in 1888.

 Climate

 Typically for southeastern Tasmania, Geeveston has a pleasant oceanic climate (Köppen Cfb) with typically warm summers and cool winters.
 Occasionally, very hot air from Central Australia will be driven across the region by anticyclones lying over the Tasman Sea, producing hot to sweltering conditions and extremely dangerous bushfire conditions.
 The rainfall is substantially heavier than Hobart as Geeveston is less shielded from the moisture-bearing westerlies by Tasmania’s southern mountains: the wettest month in a record from 1971 to 2015 has been October 1988 with 296.6 mm and the driest January 1999 with 4.8 mm.
 The hottest afternoon occurred on 4 January 2013 when the mercury rose to 40 C, and the coldest morning 19 June 1992 which fell to −5.2 C – 2.3 C-change less cold than the absolute minimum in Alice Springs 20 degrees closer to the equator.